enkidevs/curriculum/nocode-webflow/introduction/intro-components/symbols.md

 After creating a Symbol it will be located in the `Symbol` section of the `Add` panel.

-Example of 2 Symbols one under the other where we only edit the margin of the image in the top one:
+Here is an example of how changing one symbol propagates to other identical symbols:

 ![example-gif](https://img.enkipro.com/f6eec6f636d18afe9d05896edb756ac7.gif)